Funded research projects

 This project has two aims.
 First, we seek to undertake a systematic review of research that has examined the impact of childhood trauma on health outcomes in older age.

-Second, we aim to examine the relationship between experience of childhood trauma and mortality and disability in old age, by analysing 5 waves of longitudinal data collected from the older cohort of women in the Australian Longitudinal Study on Women's Health (ALSWH), through linkage with the National Death Index (NDI).
+Second, we aim to examine the relationship between the experience of childhood trauma and mortality and disability in old age, by analysing 5 waves of longitudinal data collected from the older cohort of women in the Australian Longitudinal Study on Women's Health (ALSWH), through linkage with the National Death Index (NDI).

 Telephone peer support to prevent postnatal depression